Classification of tight contact structures on some Seifert fibered manifolds: I: Tight structures on Seifert manifolds

 \

-There are three tight contact structures with zero Giroux torsion on $\{\text{shirt}\}\times S^1$ with all four boundary slopes $0$ (as proved in section \ref{basic}).
-There are $(s+1)$ tight contact structures on a toric annulus with boundary slopes $0$ and $s$ \cite{H1}.
-When we glue this toric annulus on $\{\text{shirt}\}\times S^1$, we need the signs of the regions on the boundary to match.
-One can draw all combinations and check that amongst $3s+3$ only $2s+3$ are possible.
-So we get an upper bound of $2s+3$ on the number of potential tight contact structures represented by dividing curves on $\{\text{shirt}\}\times S^1$. \
+There are three tight contact structures with zero Giroux torsion on $X\times S^1$ with all four boundary slopes $0$ (as proved in Section \ref{basic}).
+There are $(s+1)$ tight contact structures on a toric annulus with boundary slopes $0$ and $s$ \cite{Hon01}.
+When we glue this toric annulus on $X\times S^1$, we need the signs of the regions on the boundary to match.
+There are $3s+3$ combinations but only $2s+3$ are possible because the signs of the regions should match at the gluing.
+So we get an upper bound of $2s+3$ on the number of potential tight contact structures. \

 \